PlayerYK/ProxyToggle/readme.md

 ## How to Use

-1. Click the extension icon in your Chrome toolbar
+1. Click the extension icon in your browser toolbar
 2. Green icon means system proxy is on, gray means direct connection
 3. That's it!
 Your browser immediately applies the new setting